drocheam/optrace/docs/source/usage/gui_automation.rst

 ________________________

-To do automated tasks, the :meth:`TraceGUI.control <optrace.gui.trace_gui.TraceGUI.control>` method is used instead of It takes an automation function as argument as well as an argument tuple.
+To do automated tasks, the :meth:`TraceGUI.control <optrace.gui.trace_gui.TraceGUI.control>` method needs to be used instead of :meth:`TraceGUI.run <optrace.gui.trace_gui.TraceGUI.run>`.
-Typically, the automated function should take a reference to the TraceGUI, which is supplied by the :python:`args` argument of the control function.
+It requires an automation function as well as an argument tuple.

 .. code-block:: python

    def automated(GUI):

-       # do some things
+       # do some automation things
        ...

    # create the GUI and provide the automation function to TraceGUI.control()
    sim = TraceGUI(RT)
    sim.control(func=automated, args=(sim,))

-By default, the control function is executed and the program is kept running.
+After the control function is executed the program is kept running.
-This makes it possible to interact with the GUI and scene and view the changes and adapt things.
+This makes it possible to interact with the GUI.
-However, closing it is supported with :meth:`TraceGUI.close <optrace.gui.trace_gui.TraceGUI>`, as explained in :numref:`gui_automation_close`
+Closing the application automatically is described in :numref:`gui_automation_close`

 To avoid race conditions, all actions inside the provided automation function are run sequentially.
 During this time, the GUI is unresponsive, as the automation function is run in the main thread (as user input would also be) so the interaction with the scene in this time will be limited.